Why does the anti-defection law not apply to Nitish Kumar?

 Have feedback, interesting links or think I am wrong?
 Write to me: theindiafix@scroll.in

 In 1967, a legislator in Haryana named Gaya Lal changed parties thrice within a fortnight.
-A pun on his name birthed a new idiom that soon became one of Indian politics most enduring contributions to the Hindi language: “Aya Ram, Gaya Ram”.
+A pun on his name birthed a new idiom that soon became one of Indian politics’ most enduring contributions to the Hindi language: “Aya Ram, Gaya Ram”.
 Literally, a person who comes and goes, it was used to refer to the act of politicians frequently changing parties.

 Lal was not alone.
 Defections saw a sharp increase since the mid-1960s as the Congress party started to lose its hegemony and Indian politics became more multipolar.
 In 1985, in a bid to stem defections, the Rajiv Gandhi government at the Centre amended the Constitution, passing what is popularly known as the Anti-Defection Law.
 This made the act of floor crossing by a legislator illegal.